hutou/tablo/README.md

 puts table
 puts "--- Table Default ---".center(table.total_table_width)
 ```

 Note that, by default :

 - the border type is the predefined "Ascii" mode,
 - Name and Age columns are justified according to their type: on the left for the String-type Name column, on the right for the Numeric-type Age column.
-Header justification follows the same logic, considering, for each column, the type of the first row of data.
+Header justification follows the same logic, considering, for each column, the type of data of the first row.

 ### Table named parameters

 #### _title, subtitle and footer_

 Changing line 7 to :

 ```crystal
      7	table = Tablo::Table.new(data,
      8	  title: Tablo::HeadingFramed.new("my title", spacing_after: 2),